mayurdb/gsoc2018/README.md

    3. **KNN efficient optimizations** - Internal optimization while performing the neighbor search within the partition
       1. [https://github.com/astrolabsoftware/spark3D/pull/62](https://github.com/astrolabsoftware/spark3D/pull/62)

    3. **KNN Unique** - Implementation of KNN which only returns unique elements.
-This is useful especially when one element can belong to multiple partitions (SphereRDD + OctreePartitioning).
+This is useful especially when one element can belong to multiple partitions (a case when an object lies within boundary of more than one partition SphereRDD + OctreePartitioning).
       1. [https://github.com/astrolabsoftware/spark3D/pull/68](https://github.com/astrolabsoftware/spark3D/pull/68)

    4. **KNN Ordering bug fix** -
       Fixed the order in which the KNN were picked within the partitions.
       1. [https://github.com/astrolabsoftware/spark3D/pull/80](https://github.com/astrolabsoftware/spark3D/pull/80)

-4. **SphereRDD**
+4. **SphereRDD** (Custom spatial 3D RDD)
    Once the data is loaded into a rawRDD from the source, each element inside this RDD is mapped to a Sphere object, so that repartitioning based on the custom partitioner and other geometric operation can be applied on top of them.
    1. **Main PR** -
       1. [https://github.com/astrolabsoftware/spark3D/pull/38](https://github.com/astrolabsoftware/spark3D/pull/38)